Noise-induced hearing loss is the most commonly reported occupational disease in Europe.

-- Assessing occupational noise exposure levels for individuals and groups.
+- Assessment of occupational noise exposure levels for individuals and groups.

-- Producing "noise-maps" highlighting areas where occupational noise may require control.
+- Produce "noise-maps" highlighting areas where occupational noise may require control.

 - Assessing whether your employees require health surveillance.

-- Supplying information and training to staff on the effects of noise and noise induced hearing loss.
+- Staff awareness training on the effects of noise and noise-induced hearing loss.